Written by Sarah Liz King

 Pushing yourself too hard for too long can have several consequences.
 Firstly, you increase your risk of injury because your muscles and bones don’t have adequate time to rest and recover.
 This may be due to the frequency of your exercise, or inadequate nutrition.

 In addition, over-exercising weakens your immune system so you may catch more colds, flus, or other infections, and find it takes you longer to get over them.
+See our post on eating to "boost" your immunity for more on this topic.
 It can also disrupt our hormonal balance, which in females might lead to a loss of our menstrual cycle, and in men can lower testosterone levels.

 Should I just stop exercising all together?